 - LOCK 2 BOAT ACCESS AREA: This is Lake Clarke’s most popular public boat-launch area.
 Thousands of boaters take to the water each year from this spot, but landlubbers also enjoy the picnic and playground facilities.
 Lock 2 is located just off Route 624 in Lower Windsor Township.

 - KLINES RUN PARK: After a day of sailing or water skiing on the lake, your group can picnic here in a pavilion that accommodates up to 100 people (it’s first come, first served).
 There also are picnic and playground facilities.
-Kline’s Run is also located on Route 624 Long Level Road about three miles south of Wrightsville.
+Kline’s Run is also located on Route 624 Long Level Road about three miles south of Wrightsville, PA.

-- WRIGHTSVILLE BOAT ACCESS AREA: The boat-launching area, located in Wrightsville, features a boat-launch ramp on land leased from Safe Harbor Water Power Corp. by the Pennsylvania Fish Commission.
+- WRIGHTSVILLE BOAT ACCESS AREA: The boat-launching area, located in Wrightsville, PA, features a boat-launch ramp on land leased from Safe Harbor Water Power Corp. by the Pennsylvania Fish Commission.
 A community park is located on land that Safe Harbor leases to Wrightsville.